 The Changyou online game business was the only reporting unit with goodwill under the Online Game segment.
-There were three reporting units with goodwill under the Platform Channel segment, consisting of the 17173.com Website, RaidCall and MoboTap (see Note 10-Assets and Liabilities Held for Sale).
+Prior to the sale of MoboTap, there were three reporting units with goodwill under the Platform Channel segment, consisting of the 17173.com Website, RaidCall and MoboTap.
+After the sale of MoboTap, there were two reporting units with goodwill under the Platform Channel segment, consisting of the 17173.com Website and RaidCall.
 The only reporting unit with goodwill under the Cinema Advertising segment was the cinema advertising business.
-The Group tested goodwill for impairment at the reporting unit level as of October 1, 2017.
+The Group tested goodwill for impairment at the reporting unit level as of October 1, 2018.
+The Changyou online game business was the only reporting unit within the Group with net value of goodwill, which is goodwill less accumulated impairment loss, as of December 31, 2018.

 Changyou tested goodwill for impairment at the reporting unit level on an annual basis on October 1, and between annual tests when an event occurred or circumstances indicated that the asset might be impaired.
 The Group performed impairment tests using the qualitative and quantitative methods.
 Changyou first qualitatively assessed whether it was more likely than not that the fair values of the assets of the reporting units were less than their carrying amounts.
 For those reporting units where it was more likely than not that the fair values of their assets were less than their carrying amounts, Changyou performed the first step of a two-step quantitative goodwill impairment test.
 Changyou estimated the fair values using the income approach, considering factors that included expected future cash flows, growth rates and discount rates.
-After the quantitative assessment, management concluded that the fair values of the assets of these reporting units exceeded their carrying values, indicating that the goodwill of those reporting units was not impaired.
+After the qualitative and quantitative assessments, management concluded that the fair values of the assets of Changyou's reporting units other than the 17173.com Website exceeded their carrying values, indicating that the goodwill of those reporting units was not impaired.

-15. OTHER ASSETS, NET
+14. OTHER ASSETS, NET

-ember 31, usands)
+cember 31, ousands)

-2016 2017
+2017 2018

-Loans between Changyou and Sohu (Note 27) \$ - \$76,520

-Deferred tax assets, net 7,952 10,100
+Deferred tax assets, net \$10,100 \$13,467

-Employee advance 1,953 8,873
+Employee advance 8,873 9,465

-Others 129 155
+Others 155 58

-Total \$10,034 \$95,648
+Total \$19,128 \$22,990

-16. FAIR VALUE MEASUREMENT
+15. FAIR VALUE MEASUREMENT